weblog archives

 The Guardian reports on an ill-advised and hastily-implemented "de-accessioning" program

+at The Octagon library at Queen Mary, University of London, in Mile End, east London.
 'This is a crass display of philistinism,' said one staff member.
 'There are books dating back to the 18th century, there are first editions, there are copies of Voltaire.'
+Day One of the AAUP meeting in Philadelphia

 That's American Association of University Presses.
 Yesterday was spent in a very useful and enjoyable discussion of fund-raising for university presses.
 Discussion centred around the various types of fund-raising that presses do, from title subventions and project funding to raising funds for endowments.
 Many different best practices were discussed, and picked apart.
 Those attending the round-table included press directors from Texas, Duke, the Getty, Amsterdam, Missouri, NYU, Rutgers, Texas A&M and others.
 Also present were development officers, both those employed by their presses or those employed by university development offices, and assigned to their university presses on some part-time basis.